local-seo17 min read

 7. Review Strategy and Response Protocol

-Reviews influence both rankings and customer decisions.
-A steady stream of recent, positive reviews is more valuable than a handful of old five-star ratings.
-Building a review habit into your workflow makes this sustainable.
+Reviews can contribute to prominence and customer decisions.
+A steady stream of genuine, recent reviews is more useful than a handful of old ratings.
+Building a compliant review habit into your workflow makes this sustainable.

 • Create an easy-to-share review link (found in your GBP dashboard under 'Ask for reviews')